sonyuushin/sonyuushin.github.io/cv.md

 2014.9ー2016.8　 Kuang Yaming Honor School, Nanjing Universtiy

-2016.9ー2018.8　 Department of Chemistry, School of Science, The University of Tokyo
+2016.9ー2018.8　 Department of Chemistry, The University of Tokyo

-2018.9ー　　　　  Master course, Department of Earth and Planetary Science, The University of Tokyo
+2018.9ー　　　　  Department of Earth and Planetary Science, The University of Tokyo

 ## Work experience